 A dental crown can be used on either front or back teeth, to seal and protect them from further damage.
 Dental crowns are a perfect option to restore a compromised tooth to its full potential, and can also be a useful option in cosmetic dentistry to instantly realign misshapen or crooked teeth.

 If you would like to know more about the options available for your situation, please contact us on (02) 9420 5050 for further information.
-Apple Dental is located at 1 Finlayson St Lane Cove NSW 2066.
+Alternatively, you can give us a visit at our dental practice located at 1 Finlayson St Lane Cove, NSW, 2066.

 What is a dental crown?